Happy Holidays! I hope you are not stressing too much.

 “I’ve adopted your philosophy of eating although I slip sometimes,” is what one reader recently commented.
 I emailed her back letting her know that I slip too.
 And then that got me thinking about how feeding mistakes actually help parents become better feeders.
 It just depends on how you look at it.

 Recently I had a tense moment with Big A. She has slowly gotten away from liking French toast even though she used to devour them.
 We have them every Tuesday and even though she protests she’ll usually eat some of it once we sit down…along with the fruit on the table.
-But on this particular morning she didn’t even want to take a bite of the French toast, declaring she “hates it.”
+But on this particular morning, she didn’t even want to take a bite of the French toast, declaring she “hates it.”

 I felt like another person came out of me when I insisted she at least take a bite.
 She caused a stir, kept yelling that she didn’t have to, and I still insisted.
 She finally took a bite and immediately said: “Can I go now?”

-Not only was I disappointed in myself, it showed me what life would be like if I tried to control my child’s eating.
+Not only was I disappointed in myself, but it also showed me what life would be like if I tried to control my child’s eating.
 So this mistake not only reinforced my feeding style, it left me grateful for it.
 I sat Big A down after breakfast and apologized.

 So here’s what I think: feeding mistakes show us what we don’t want — and help us stay on track.
 This same thing happens with meal planning.
 All I need is one bad week to show me why it’s so important to plan meals ahead of time.